mgurdal/go-tutorial/docs/data-structures.md

 wallet.balance // 19977.12
 ```

-This change changes the intended use of the withdraw function,
+This method changes the intended use of the withdraw function,
 whose job is to withdraw money from the wallet.

-Method 2, Instead of the wallet variable, we can give the wallet's address as a parameter.
+Method 2, we can give the address of the wallet variable as parameter.

 ```go
 func withdraw(wallet *Wallet, amount float64) {